discordjs/guide/guide/sharding/additional-information.md

 node --trace-warnings bot.js
 ```

-You can find a list of command line options for node [here](https://nodejs.org/api/cli.html).
+You can find a list of command-line options for node [here](https://nodejs.org/api/cli.html).

 The `shardArgs` property is what you would normally pass to your bot without sharding, e.g.: